 Tibetan Mastiff Basic Care

 This dog has more grooming needs than other dogs.
-Because of the fur type, it’s recommended you bathe him/her once a month.
-Give special attention to the tail and mane for mats and tangles.
-Additionally, you should keep his/her ears free of debris.
+Because of the fur type, you should bathe them once a month.
+Please pay special attention to the tail and mane for mats and tangles.
+Additionally, keeping their ears free of debris would be best.
 Ask your vet how to properly clean them to help you avoid inflammation of the ears or debris.

-Just like all purebreds, a Tibetan Mastiff is genetically predisposed to some health conditions.
+Like all purebreds, a Tibetan Mastiff is genetically predisposed to some health conditions.
 If you get a Tibetan Mastiff from the right breeder, you should be able to avoid all of these.
-However, still any of these health concerns could happen, despite selective breeding:
+However, still, any of these health concerns could happen, despite selective breeding:

 - Hip Dysplasia – common among most purebred dogs